StefanBratanov/sofia-supermarkets-api/README.md

 * **Unix** `./gradlew bootRun`
 * **Windows** `gradlew.bat bootRun`

-The following environment variables need to be set prior to running
+The following environment variables need to be set prior to running:

 * DB_USERNAME
 * DB_PASSWORD
-* GOOGLE_API_KEY
 * CLOUDINARY_API_SECRET

 Navigate to <http://localhost:8080/swagger-ui.html> to check the API documentation and